L00pZBreak3r/Update-PackageReferences/readme.md

 ## Update-PackageReferences

-The Update-PackageReferences script helps you to keep the PackageReferences entries in your project files up-to-date.
+The Update-PackageReferences script helps you to keep the PackageReference entries in your project files up-to-date.